stalyatech/upython-docs/library/sty.Imu.rst

 class Imu -- Inertial Measurement Unit
 ======================================

-Imu is an object that controls the accelerometer, gyroscope and quaternions.
+Imu is an object that controls the accelerometer, gyroscope and AHRS filters.

 Example usage::